-The complainant chooses to proceed with an investigation.
-One or more investigators from the Office of Equity meet with the complainant to gather information about the concern.
+Where an investigation has been opened, one or more investigators from the Office of Equity meet with the complainant to gather information about the concern.
 The complainant can suggest witnesses and provide evidence.

 An Office of Equity staff member contacts the person who is alleged to have committed discrimination or harassment (respondent) to notify them of the complaint, the resolution process, and the resources available to them.